lexical09/Indeed-Jobs-Scrapping-Analysis-and-Prediction/README.md

 * The salaries are given as text and usually with ranges

 ### Results:
-The accuracy score and across validation score of each Random Forest models shown below:
+The accuracy score and across validation score of each Random Forest models:

 |Features Used|Accuracy|Cross Validation|
 |------|------|------|